velopack/velopack/samples/CSharpUnityMono/README.md

 ## How to use
 1. Clone this repository
 2. Open the project in Unity (2022.3.51f1)
+    *Opening the project for the first time may result in errors.
+Please ignore them.*
 3. Build the Unity project to \Build folder
 4. (With Visual Studio) Open BuildVisualStudioSolution\UnityMonoSample.sln and build solution
 4. (With msbuild) `msbuild .\BuildVisualStudioSolution\BuildVisualStudioSolution.sln /p:Configuration=Master /p:Platform=x64`